adioo/flow-visualizer/README.md

                 }
             },
             triples: {
-                "RDF_TRIPLE_PREDICATE_IRI": {
+                RDF_TRIPLE_PREDICATE_IRI: {
-                    "nodes/edges": [{
+                    nodes/edges: [{
-                        "object": ["ELEMENT_PROPERTY"], // the triple object will be added to the created node/edge "subject": ["ELEMENT_PROPERTY"] // the triple subject will be added to the created node/edge }]
+                        object: [ELEMENT_PROPERTY], // the triple object will be added to the created node/edge
+                        subject: [ELEMENT_PROPERTY] // the triple subject will be added to the created node/edge }]
                 }
             }